WuBingzheng/primitive_fixed_point_decimal/README.md

    decimal crates do the same thing;

 2. specifying precision staticly (fixed-point) to guarantee the fraction precision.
-The precision is part of the type.
-This feature is _unique_!
+The precision is part of the type. _This feature is unique!_

 For example, `StaticPrecFpdec<i64, 4>` means using `i64` as the underlying representation, and `4` is the static precision.

-The "primitive" in the crate name means straightforward representation, compact memory layout, high performance, and clean APIs, just like Rust's primitive types.
+The "primitive" in the crate name means straightforward representation, compact memory layout, high performance, and clean APIs, just like Rust's primitive number types.

+This crate is `no_std`.

 ## Distinctive